peterlacko/gooddata-ui/docs/visualization_component.md

 id: visualization_component
 ---

-Visualization is a generic component that renders a chart according to the provided URI or identifier.
-It can render a table or any type of chart.
+Visualization is a generic component that renders a table or a chart according to the provided URI or identifier.

 ## Structure